SoyGema/pySC2_minigames/README.md

-   ## DefeatZealots
+   ## DefeatZealotswithBlink

 ![alt tag](https://github.com/SoyGema/pySC2-mini-games/blob/master/images/4rChon/DefeatZealots%20.png )
 #### Minigame repositories from  [ArChon](https://github.com/4rChon/sc2-ai-mini-games)
 ### Description

-A map with 2 Stalkers opposite to 3 Zealots.
+A map with 1 Stalker opposite to 1 Zealot.
 Rewards are earned by using the Stalkers to defeat the Zealots.
 Whenever all Zealots have been defeated, a new group of 3 Zealots is spawned and the surviving Stalkers are moved to a random point on the opposite spawning location, retaining their existing health.
 Whenever new units are spawned, all unit positions are reset to opposite sides of the map.

 ### Initial State
-* 2 Stalkers at a random side of the map (preselected)
+* 1 Stalker at a random side of the map (preselected)
-* 3 Zealots at the opposite side of the map from the Stalkers
+* 1 Zealot at the opposite side of the map from the Stalker

 ### Rewards
 * Zealot defeated: +5